 What you should be doing: Get better at what you do and up your skills

-- This is the perfect time to take an online courses like to get yourself up to date with the latest tools, methods, techniques and trends.
+- This is the perfect time to take an online course in UX/UI like this to get yourself up to date with the latest tools, methods, techniques and trends.

 What companies are doing: Companies are revving back up a bit to fill any vacant positions before the holidays and use up any allocated budgets.

-What you should be doing: This is another hiring wave that you can ride and also a chance to update your online presence.
+What you should be doing: This is another hiring wave that you can ride by continuing to apply for UX/UI design jobs.
+It's also a chance to update your portfolio and your online presence.

-- Position yourself to get out in from of them and take advantage
+- Position yourself to get out in front of them and take advantage.

-- Update your portfolio and case studies, update your resume, the copyright on your footer
+- Update your portfolio and case studies, update your resume and the copyright on your footer.